 Freekeh & Vegetable ‘Fried Rice’

-And with so many choices, you really can’t go wrong no matter what items you choose with the veggie plan.
-From comfort food options to more exciting dishes inspired by global cuisine, there’s nothing disappointing about sitting down to a meat-free dish from Blue Apron.
+Moreover, you really can’t go wrong with so many meal choices, no matter what recipe you choose with the veggie plan.
+From comfort food options to more exciting dishes inspired by global cuisine, there’s nothing bad to say about the meat-free program from Blue Apron.